tsvwg/wg-materials/ietf117/minutes-1.md

 * Christian Huitema: I think there should a 6th tenet that UDP options should never be attached to UDP encrypted protocols.
         * Gorry: is there already text in the security considerations that warns of the care needed when the datagram is encrypted?
         * Christian: There was text proposed, but this is not in the current version of the draft.
-We dio not want tro add information to UDP packets.
+We dio not want to add information to UDP packets.
         * Mirja : I agree at a higher level, but does it make it stateful.
     * Christian: No, if any router knows the packet is QUIC then it would then drop packets with UDP Options.
     * Mirja: That's even worse, as a security vulnerability: IF an attacker adds UDP Options that would make sure that somebody drops it.
 I am unsure how it helps.